DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/generalIntro.md

 - heavy in use of text
 - texts take a central role
 - rethoric in character
-- images are secondary (images refer to texts)
+- visuals are secondary (images refer to texts)
 - often longer texts
 - often standardised structure

 Issues and advantages of going electronic:

 One of the issues with going electronic with a research-like publication is setting parameters for the use of and interaction between text and images.
 Advantages of going electronic with this type of publication have to do with the wider reach and availability of the content.
 Making the text available digitally could increase its spreading.
 This is often a goal of research-like publications.
 Another advantage is that due to the high level of standardised structure a "modularisation" of the content becomes possible thereby allowing to go beyond the traditional essay writing.
-In particulat when authors refer to each other, they often share data, quotations, tables, figures, etc. Multiple use and reuse of "modules" will enormously enhance the communication within a community. (lit ref: see for scientif article: de Waard, Anita; Kircz, Joost (2008) Modeling scientific discourse - shifting perspectives and persistent issues, ELPUB2008.
+In particular when authors refer to each other, they often share data, quotations, tables, figures, etc. Multiple use and reuse of "modules" will enormously enhance the communication within a community. (lit ref: see for scientific article: de Waard, Anita; Kircz, Joost (2008) Modeling scientific discourse - shifting perspectives and persistent issues, ELPUB2008.
 Open Scholarship: Authority, Community, and Sustainability in the Age of Web 2.0 - Proceedings of the 12th International Conference on Electronic Publishing held in Toronto, Canada 25-27 June 2008 / Edited by: Leslie Chan and Susanna Mornati.
 ISBN 978-0-7727-6315-0, 2008, pp. 234-245. http://elpub.scix.net/cgi-bin/works/Show?234_elpub2008)

 #####3) Art/design periodical

-- Heavy in use of texts and images and mixtures of both
+- heavy in use of texts and visuals and mixtures of both
-- Both images and texts take central role
+- both visuals and texts take central role
-- Use of images is both primary and secondary
+- use of visuals is both primary and secondary
-- Texts of changing lengths
+- texts of changing lengths
 - a more-or-less fixed page-layout format
-- Recurring publication format (e.g. magazines, series etc.)
+- recurring publication format (e.g. magazines, series etc.)

 Issues and advantages of going digital:

 One of the issues with going digital with a Art/Design periodical lies in the archival aspect.
-New articles can refer to older onces and even integrate parts.
-The periodical as such become a repository and therewith a playground for new work.
+New articles can refer to older ones and even integrate parts.
+The periodical as such becomes a repository and therewith a playground for new work.
 Furthermore, an advantage of going electronic with a(n) (Art/design) periodical lies in the increased possibilities in extending content (interactivity, video etc.).
 Another specific advantage of the periodical lies in the decreasing of distribution costs and the convenience with which a large audience can be reached.

 ####4)  Artist's/experimental books

 - book *by* an artist, rather than *about* an artist
-- complex use of images and typography, often pushing the possibilities of the medium
+- complex use of visuals and typography, often pushing the possibilities of the medium
 - in print: making use of the book as a material, visual and haptic object;
 - difficult or impossible translation into other media;
 - text is often used in non-descriptive or non-narrative ways.

 An issue with making a digital publication out of an Artist's/experimental book is the choice of material.
 The choice to go digital in this case is the most fundamental.
-Furthermore, here too, the quality of images and the relation between text and images is important.
+Furthermore, here too, the quality of visuals and the relation between text and visuals is important.
 The choices which are being made by the creator influence the final outcome immensely.
 Advantages of going digital lie in the more extensive possibilities digitalisation offers (e.g. interactive material etc.).

 ####5) New types of publications

 By new types of publications we mean publications which cannot easily be placed in one of the genres mentioned above.
 These could be publications which fall outside of what we would normally consider a 'book'.
 Examples could be an app or a series of tweets etc. Setting a predisposed set of parameters for this genre would be difficult.
-Here we can imagine the use of games appraches too.
+Here we can imagine the use of games approaches too.